 Mark Esho, co-founder of Access Rating is optimistic about the impact the new Ambassadors will have on Access Rating’s work and outreach.
 “We are delighted to have such pro-active and dedicated people on board.
 Our organisation is not just about rating venues for accessibility; we are part of the growing movement from within our communities, which aims to promote awareness and encourage more meaningful commitment to access for disabled people.
 Matt, Tia, Emma, Joshua and Chloe will add to Access Rating’s positive voice in what is still a culture of exclusion for many.”

 “Access Rating works with disabled people seeking employment support, and with businesses wishing to improve accessibility through their access audit service.
 Their new mobile app, Access Rating enables visitors to rate UK venue accessibility and is available for download.
-Visit the Access Rating website for further information or download the app directly from Apple and Android stores.”
+Visit the Access Rating website for further information or download the app directly from Android stores.”